 Additionally, both studies assessed the geographical/spatial distributions of adaptive SNPs.
 Hancock et al. (2011) found SNPs correlated with humidity were widespread, while those correlated with daylength tended to be confined.
 Localized SNPs can be related to “hard selective sweeps”, new advantageous mutations that rapidly reach fixation.
-To test for this selection signature a pairwise haplotype homozygosity (PHS) analysis, that accounts for loss of genetic variation in neighboring selected SNPs, was performed.
+To test for a selection signature a pairwise haplotype homozygosity (PHS) analysis, that accounts for loss of genetic variation in neighboring selected SNPs, was performed.
 The results showed that SNPs with smallest geographic extent have higher enrichment variants, implying that selective sweeps are an important mode of adaptation in A. thaliana.
 On the contrary, in N. australis the distribution of outlier loci around a mean of 0.6, that is not close to 1 or fixation, seemed to correspond to polygenic “soft sweeps” where small changes of allele frequencies in standing genetic variation are responsible for the adaptive trait.

 Overall, these two studies illustrate the power of Landscape Genomics and the achievable set of analysis when studying a model species (A. thaliana ) or a non-model one (N. australis), and the implications this field of research can have under a scenario of climate change.
+I feel that your previous writing was better.

 References